 How To Choose A Record Player?

 As you have probably figured out from the previous paragraph, choosing a turntable comes down to two things – budget and your requirements.
-If you are someone who is just getting into vinyls, chances are that a more integrated model will be a good fit.
+If you are someone who is just getting into vinyls and all you had to look until this point is only soundbar reviews, chances are that a more integrated model will be a good fit.
 Count on spending around $100 for a good one while we strongly recommend you stay away from anything cheaper than that.

 Once you have gained some experience and you decide to get something better, things get a bit more complicated.
-You will probably want to get a record player that doesn’t have a built in amplifier and offers a good amount of control over its performance.
+You will probably want to get a record player that doesn’t have a built in amplifier and offers a good amount of control over its performance, may be even consider a decent subwoofer with it.
 If this is going to be a turntable that should last you a couple of years, it might be a good idea to look for one that offers decent upgrade paths.
 This way you can push the performance up a notch with smaller investments.

 Getting into vinyls is both exciting and demanding.
 Once you pop that first record on your brand new turntable, chances are you’ll be hooked for life.
 It’s a hobby that can become very expensive, very quickly, but nothing beats listening to your favorite music on a record.
 Models we’ve listed above are by far some of the best you can get at the moment.
 As you can see, you don’t need to spend too much money to enjoy good sound.